← All Posts What Can Business Teams Do With Scraped Data? A Role-by-Role Guide

 "review_count_parsed": <integer>

-response = gemini_client.models.generate_content(
+response = await gemini_client.aio.models.generate_content(

 model="gemini-3.1-flash",